mBlinkii/mMediaTag/README.md

 ---

-`mMediaTag` adds a large collection of UI enhancements, custom media, utility datatexts, portrait styles, dock icons, tags, nameplate helpers, and quality-of-life tools on top of ElvUI.
+`mMediaTag` adds a large collection of UI enhancements, custom media, utility datatexts, portrait styles, dock icons, tags, nameplate helpers, and quality of life tools on top of ElvUI.

-This is the Midnight-ready branch of the addon and focuses on a cleaner structure, better performance, and a more modular setup.
+This is the Midnight ready branch of the addon and focuses on a cleaner structure, better performance, and a more modular setup.

 ## What It Adds

-- Custom portrait styles for multiple unit frames with support for class icons, spec icons, extra overlays, shadows, custom textures, and per-unit placement.
+- Custom portrait styles for multiple unit frames with support for class icons, spec icons, extra overlays, shadows, custom textures, and per unit placement.
-- Dock-style datatext icons for common panels such as character, friends, guild, dungeon finder, spellbook, talents, professions, mail, quests, bags, achievements, calendar, volume, encounter journal, and more.
+- Dock style datatext icons for common panels such as character, friends, guild, dungeon finder, spellbook, talents, professions, mail, quests, bags, achievements, calendar, volume, encounter journal, and more.
 - Utility datatexts such as Mythic+ score, teleports, professions, game menu, dungeon info, combat time, durability and item level, coordinates, and tracking helpers.
 - Custom ElvUI tags for classification, health, status, role, level, faction, quest state, PvP state, power, class icons, and death counters.
-- Nameplate helpers including target glow color syncing, an execute-range marker, and highlight tools.
+- Nameplate helpers including target glow color syncing, an execute range marker, and highlight tools.
 - Miscellaneous modules such as auto quest handling, auto role check acceptance, greeting messages, tooltip tweaks, minimap skins, data panel skins, Objective Tracker skinning, dice button, Details embedding, and LFG invite info.
-- Built-in media libraries for icons, portrait textures, dock assets, minimap art, and additional UI visuals.
+- Built in media libraries for icons, portrait textures, dock assets, minimap art, and additional UI visuals.

 ## Screenshots